Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 ## Structure of this exercise
 1. Setup
 1. Basic Redis interaction
-1. Matchmaking basics and how you can use Redis and RediSearch to perform this fast and at high througput
+1. Matchmaking basics and how you can use Redis and RediSearch to perform this fast and at high throughput
 1. How to do this in code

 ### Starting Redis and opening the CLI